eProsima-Private/AML-Tools/docs/rst/tutorials/aml_ip_workload_distribution.rst

 In this version the python program expects to receive keyboard input.
 For each keyboard input received, it will convert it to a string (:code:`str`) and send it as a *Job*.
-When empty string given, it will finish execution and destroy the Node.
+When empty string given, it will finish execution and destroy the node.

 Run the following command: